newjersey/innovation.nj.gov/content/_impactreport2024/2024/00-about.md

     </div>
 </div>

 The projects highlighted in the following pages are just a sliver of what we have accomplished.
-To see the full scope of our work, visit [innovation.nj.gov/projects](https://innovation.nj.gov/projects).
+To see the full scope of our work, visit [our projects page]({% link content/projects.md %}).